taonity/vk-forwarder-bot/README.md

 - Forward post photos and videos
 - Forward story videos
 - Polling VK once per hour to forward new content
-- HTTP endpoint to force forwarding circle
+- HTTP endpoint to force forwarding cycle
 - 1 DB row per each VK-Telegram group-channel pair

 ### How to run